 Types of Rods

-- Spinning Rods are used for active styles of fishing where the angler casts and retrieves the bait or lure frequently.
-They tend to be light and have ergonomic features such as long handles that rest on the inside of the forearm during the casting motion to prevent fatigue and increase casting accuracy.
-Ring guides of graduating diameters reduce the spiraling motion of the line as it passes to and from the reel.
-On casting rods, the bottom guide is larger to accommodate the line as it comes off the reel.
+- Spinning Rods are designed for use with spinning reels.
+They tend to be light and have ergonomic features such as long handles and ring guides of graduating diameters that reduce the spiraling motion of the line as it passes to and from the reel.
 They tend to be light and sensitive with ergonomic features that support active fishing techniques, such as a light cork grip and a long butt.

 - Conventional Rods are a bit stiffer and range from 6' to 15' in length, depending on the application.
 A trolling or fighting rod will be shorter and sturdier than a rod used for fishing from piers.
 Conventional reels are mounted on top of the rod rather than underneath like a spinning reel meaning that the line guides on a conventional rod will be on top also.